withaarzoo/Furniture-Website/README.md

 This is a multipage furniture website built using HTML, CSS, and JavaScript.
 It features a clean and modern design, with multiple pages to showcase different types of furniture.

 ## Video Tutorial
 A full video tutorial for building this website is available on YouTube.
-You can watch it at https://youtube.codewithaarzoo/.
+You can watch it at - coming soon

 ## Features
 - Responsive design for different screen sizes